 \subsection{Energy loss of loops}

 The energy density of the cosmic string network in the scaling regime is

 where the $\xi$ parameter is given by (\ref{xi}).
-The string tension may be given by $\mu=\pi v^2 \log(m_r/H)$ for the global string case.
+The string tension may be given by $\mu=2\pi v^2 \log(m_r/M)$ where $M\equiv {\rm max}[H, m_A]$.
 Within Hubble time, cosmic strings intersect with each other, forming loops which eventually decays emitting GWs or light vector bosons.
 The energy loss rate of a loop is given by